juusokasperi/op-cloud-assignment/README.md

 - **Backend**: The Dockerized Fastify app is deployed as a **Lambda Function** using a Docker container image.
 - **API**: An **API Gateway (REST API)** with a `/{proxy+}` route points all requests to the Lambda function.

+## Non-idealities and Future Improvements
+- **API Security**: Gateway is public and unauthenticated.
+I would add rate limiting or a request authorizer to protect the API.
+- **Local Dev**: If `config.json` is not provided for the frontend, a hardcoded value `http://localhost:3000` is used.
+For the backend, if `PORT` and `FRONTEND_URL` values are not passed on as environmental variables, hardcoded values `3000` and `http://localhost:5173` are used.
+- **Database**: The backend serves an array from a static TypeScript file.
+The next logical step would be to replace that with f.ex. **Amazon DynamoDB**, which would be defined in the CDK stack.
+- **CI/CD Pipeline**: The **npm run deploy** is designed to work for local execution.
+In production, I would like to integrate this into a CI/CD pipeline (e.g., Github Actions) that runs tests and deploys the changes automatically on every push to the main branch.

 ### Project Source Structure
 ```sh